dtj-adagio/twigs-tv-handles/README.md

 Get your own community handle for Bluesky!

-Go to https://swifties.social to join the swifties.social community.
+Go to https://twigs.tv to join Tofie's twigs.tv community.

 ## What is a community handle?

 A domain that other people can have their own subdomain on.
-For example, [@mozzius.swifties.social](https://mozzius.swifties.social) is a community handle that is part of the https://swifties.social community.
+For example, [@otbueno.twigs.tv](https://otbueno.twigs.tv) is a community handle that is part of the https://twigs.tv community.

 ## How do I get a community handle?

 This tool lets members of your community easily get a community handle.
-Simply go to the domain, such as https://swifties.social, and follow the instructions.
+Simply go to the domain, such as https://twigs.tv, and follow the instructions.

 ## How do I host my own community handle tool?